jebax/TheShallotReact/README.md

 I use Travis for CI; a production build is available here: http://the-shallot.surge.sh/.

 ## My approach
 I used a test-driven approach for this project, with Jest, Enzyme, and Cypress as my testing technologies.
-This is also my first project using React best practices (as of Dec 2018) such as functional components and PropTypes, after diving head-first into the framework in previous projects.
+This is also my first project paying special attention to React best practices (as of Dec 2018) such as functional components and PropTypes, after diving head-first into the framework in previous projects.

 ## Installation
 - Clone the repository